Florida Man Awarded $37,500 After Cops Mistake Glazed Doughnut Crumbs For Meth

 "Some tests ... use a single tube of a chemical called cobalt thiocyanate, which turns blue when it is exposed to cocaine.
 But cobalt thiocyanate also turns blue when it is exposed to more than 80 other compounds, including methadone, certain acne medications and several common household cleaners.
 Other tests use three tubes, which the officer can break in a specific order to rule out everything but the drug in question — but if the officer breaks the tubes in the wrong order, that, too, can invalidate the results.
 The environment can also present problems.
 Cold weather slows the color development; heat speeds it up, or sometimes prevents a color reaction from taking place at all."

-Data from the state law enforcement lab in Florida found that 21 percent of the evidence recorded by police as methamphetamine was not in fact methamphetamine, and of those, half weren't illegal drugs at all, according to the ProPublica investigation: "When we examined the department's records, they showed that officers, faced with somewhat ambiguous directions on the pouches, had simply misunderstood which colors indicated a positive result."
+Data from the state law enforcement lab in Florida found that 21 percent of the evidence recorded by police as methamphetamine was not in fact methamphetamine, and of that, half was not illegal drugs at all, according to the ProPublica investigation: "When we examined the department's records, they showed that officers, faced with somewhat ambiguous directions on the pouches, had simply misunderstood which colors indicated a positive result."

 Those findings are part of what spurred Rushing to file a lawsuit against the city of Orlando after the charges against him were dropped.
 Two weeks ago, Rushing says he reached a settlement with the city for $37,500.